openstack-archive/murano/doc/source/appdev-guide/cinder_volume_supporting.rst

 **Example**

 #.
-In the Openstack dashboard, go to :guilabel:`Volumes` to create a volume.
+In the OpenStack dashboard, go to :guilabel:`Volumes` to create a volume.

 #.
 Modify the ``ui.yaml`` file: